 Your guide to average salaries in Germany

 It's tough for new expats to get a real feel for what is considered a good salary.
-So, with thousands of internationals relocating to Germany every year, you're not alone in wondering how to go about negotiating your pay.
-But knowing the average salaries in Germany, the minimum wage and how that relates to the cost of living will navigate you in the right direction.
+So, with thousands of internationals looking for a job in Germany every year, you're not alone in wondering how to go about negotiating your pay.
+But knowing the average salary in Germany, the minimum wage and how that relates to the cost of living will navigate you in the right direction.

-To save you time, this guide will walk you through all things salary-related and answer your questions about:
+To save you time, this guide will walk you through all things salary-related.

 What's the minimum wage in Germany?

-• Has to exceed 3 months in length
+• The internship has to exceed 3 months

-• It is not a compulsory requirement by your university
+• It's not a compulsory requirement by your university

 • You’re not a volunteer